pauloantonio-git/wehostvoip-docs/docs/getting_started.md

 There are several steps to start an operation:

 * WeHostVoIP Concepts
-* Creating a new ISP
+* Step 1 - Creating a new ISP
+* Step 2 - Create a service plan
+* Step 3 - Creating a customer
-* Configuring a carrier to complete your calls
+* Step 4 - Configuring a carrier to complete your calls
-* Create a service plan
 * Create Direct Inward Dial Numbers for your customers
 * Create domains for your users
 * Using existing domains